-At the occasion of its centenary celebrations in 2019, the ILO launched the debate on the future of work in order to understand and to respond effectively to the forces which are currently transforming the world of work.
+The ILO launched the debate on the future of work in order to understand and to respond effectively to the forces which are currently transforming the world of work.
 These forces will inevitably also affect the right to social protection.